Skip to content

 Melatonin

-The primary function is Regulation of sleep.
+The primary function is the sleep regulation.
 The vital substance signals to our body when it is time to sleep and wake up.
-This is closely linked to our circadian rhythm , the internal clock that determines our daily cycle of sleep and wakefulness.
+This is closely linked to our circadian rhythm , the internal clock that governs our daily cycle of sleep and wakefulness.
 Melatonin plays an essential role in setting this rhythm based on the light we are exposed to.

 What influences our melatonin production?

 Lifestyle changes can affect the body's production.
-For example, a change in sleeping habits, diet, or light exposure can affect melatonin levels in the body.
-The blue light, which is often emitted by electronic devices such as smartphones and computers, can inhibit melatonin production making it difficult to fall asleep.
+For example, changing sleep habits, diet, or light exposure can affect melatonin levels in the body.
+The blue light, often emitted by electronic devices such as smartphones and computers, can inhibit melatonin production and thus make it difficult to fall asleep.
 Therefore, it is recommended to reduce exposure to blue light in the evening hours to ensure good sleep quality.

-In addition to dietary supplements, the molecule can also be contained in certain foods.
-These include fruits and vegetables such as cherries, corn, asparagus, tomatoes, pomegranates, olives, grapes, broccoli and cucumbers.
+In addition to dietary supplements, the molecule can also be found in certain foods.
+These include fruits and vegetables such as Cherries, corn, asparagus, tomatoes, pomegranates, olives, grapes, broccoli and cucumbers.
 Some grains, nuts and seeds such as rice, barley, oats, walnuts and flaxseed also contain higher amounts.
 It is also found in some proteins, including poultry, fish and dairy products.
-The melatonin concentration is particularly high in sour cherries of the Montmorency variety, which you will find in some sleep supplements .
+The melatonin concentration is particularly high in sour cherries of the variety Montmorencythat you can find in some sleep supplements you will find.

 Did you know?

-Our intestinal bacteria are crucially involved in the production of serotonin .
-Entire 90% of the hormone is in the intestine!
-The starting point here is also the amino acid tryptophan, which can be converted by our microbiome via three different metabolic pathways.
-If our microbiome becomes out of balance (dysbiosis), production can be impaired.
-Probiotics and prebiotics can help in this case.
+Our intestinal bacteria are crucial in the production of serotonin involved.
+Whole 90% of the hormone are in the intestine!
+The starting point here is also the amino acid tryptophan, which from our microbiome can be converted via three different metabolic pathways.
+If our microbiome is out of balance (dysbiosis) may affect production. probiotics and prebiotics can help in this case.

-In a double-blind study the effectiveness of melatonin in improving sleep was examined studied in cancer patients with insomnia.
-50 patients received either 3 mg melatonin or a placebo orally daily for 14 days.
-The results showed significant differences in favor of melatonin treatment with regard to clinically relevant improvements in insomnia.
+In a double-blind study The effectiveness of melatonin to improve sleep sleep in cancer patients with insomnia.
+50 patients received either 3 mg of melatonin or a placebo orally daily for 14 days.
+The results showed significant differences in favor of melatonin treatment regarding clinically relevant improvements in insomnia.

 Gastroesophageal reflux disease

-This study examined the role of exogenous melatonin in the treatment of gastroesophageal reflux disease (GERD) in 36 people.
-Participants were divided into four groups and treated with melatonin alone, an antacid alone, or a combination of both for 4 and 8 weeks.
-The results showed that the "sleep hormone", alone or in combination with the PPI, helped improve reflux disease, with the acid blocker alone being more effective compared to melatonin monotherapy.
-The researchers' conclusion: Melatonin is a promising therapeutic agent for the treatment of GERD, but further studies are needed to confirm the effectiveness and long-term safety of melatonin.
+This study investigated the role of exogenous melatonin in the treatment of gastroesophageal reflux disease (GERD) in 36 people.
+Participants were divided into four groups and treated with melatonin alone, an acid blocker alone, or a combination of both for 4 and 8 weeks.
+The results showed that the "sleep hormone", alone or in combination with the PPI, helps improve reflux disease, with the acid blocker alone being more effective compared to melatonin monotherapy.
+The researchers' conclusion: Melatonin is a promising therapeutic agent for the treatment of GERDHowever, further studies are needed to confirm the efficacy and long-term safety of melatonin.

-In a double-blind, randomized crossover study the influence of exogenous melatonin in different doses (0.05 mg, 0.5 mg or 5 .0 mg) for the release of pituitary hormones in eight healthy male volunteers.
-The results showed that melatonin caused dose-dependent changes in circulating concentrations of oxytocin and vasopressin, with a dose of 0.5 mg being stimulatory and 5.0 mg being inhibitory.
-These two doses stimulated the release of growth hormone.
+In a double-blind, randomized crossover study The influence of exogenous melatonin in different doses (0.05 mg, 0.5 mg or 5.0 mg) on the secretion of pituitary hormones in eight healthy male volunteers.
+The results showed that melatonin caused dose-dependent changes in the circulating concentrations of oxytocin and vasopressin, with a dose of 0.5 mg having a stimulating effect and 5.0 mg having an inhibitory effect.
+These two doses stimulated the release of growth hormones.

-The sleep hormone is available in various forms, including tablets, capsules, drops and sprays.
-The choice of shape often depends on personal preferences and individual needs.
-Melatonin sprays are sometimes preferred because they allow for faster absorption, while tablets and capsules can offer a slower release of the hormone.
+The sleep hormone is available in a variety of forms, including tablets, capsules, drops and sprays.
+The choice of form often depends on personal preference and individual needs.
+Melatonin sprays are sometimes preferred as they allow for faster absorption, while tablets and capsules can provide a slower release of the hormone.

 Is an overdose possible?

-An overdose of melatonin can lead to various unwanted side effects, including next-day sleepiness, confusion, headache, dizziness, stomach upset, and even hallucinations.
-An overdose of melatonin can lead to unpredictable reactions, especially in children, as their organism can react more sensitively to hormonal changes.
+An overdose of melatonin can lead to various unwanted side effects, including next-day drowsiness, confusion, headaches, dizziness, stomach upset, and even hallucinations.
+In children in particular, an overdose of melatonin can lead to unpredictable reactions, as their organisms may be more sensitive to hormonal changes.
 It is therefore important not to exceed the recommended dosage.

 Can the sleep hormone be addictive?

-As far as being addictive, melatonin is generally not addictive because it is a hormone and not a substance that causes a euphoric or rewarding feeling.
-However, misusing melatonin to treat sleep disorders can cause the body to become habituated and dependent on it.
-It is important to take melatonin only as directed and not to abuse it as a long-term solution to sleep problems.
+As for the risk of addiction, melatonin is generally not addictive because it is a hormone and not a substance that causes a euphoric or rewarding feeling.
+Nevertheless, misusing melatonin to treat sleep disorders can cause the body to become accustomed to it and develop a dependence on it.
+It is important to only take melatonin as directed and not to misuse it as a long-term solution to sleep problems.
 If sleep problems persist, it is advisable to treat the underlying causes and consider alternative treatment methods.

-Melatonin gummies are a relatively new form of melatonin supplement that are particularly popular with children and people with swallowing difficulties.
-These gummies contain a specific amount of the sleep hormone per serving, providing a pleasant and easy-to-dose option for those who have difficulty taking traditional tablets.
+Melatonin gummies are a relatively new form of melatonin supplement that is particularly popular with children and people with swallowing difficulties.
+These gummies contain a specific amount of the sleep hormone per serving and offer a pleasant and easy-to-dose option for those who have difficulty taking traditional tablets.

 How dangerous are the gummy bears?

-Pediatricians have increasingly expressed concerns about the use of melatonin gummies in children.
-These concerns relate to the potential overdose of the sleep hormone as well as the long-term effects on children's health and development.
-Because the dosage of melatonin in gummies often cannot be accurately controlled and children tend to consume more than the recommended amount, there is a risk of unwanted side effects such as next-day sleepiness, mood swings, and possibly even hormonal imbalances.
-Pediatricians therefore recommend treating the use of melatonin gummies in children with caution and considering alternative approaches to treating sleep disorders, especially with long-term use.
+Pediatricians have increasingly raised concerns about the use of melatonin gummies in children.
+These concerns relate to the potential for overdose of the sleep hormone as well as the long-term effects on children's health and development.
+Since the dosage of melatonin in gummies often cannot be precisely controlled and children tend to consume more than the recommended amount, there is a risk of unwanted side effects such as next-day sleepiness, mood swings, and possibly even hormonal disruption.
+Pediatricians therefore recommend that the use of melatonin gummies in children be approached with caution and that alternative approaches to treating sleep disorders be considered, especially for long-term use.
 It is advisable to consult a pediatrician before using melatonin in children to ensure appropriate dosage and use.

 Melatonin & Longevity